reinhart1010/nix/docs/en/common/complete.md

 ---
 # complete

-Provides argument autocompletion to shell commands.
+Get argument autocompletion to shell commands.
 More information: <https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion-Builtins.html>.

 - Apply a function that performs autocompletion to a command: